PecanProject/betydb-documentation/dependencies_setting_up_a_server.md

 The original BETYdb (betydb.org) runs on a Red Hat Enterprise Linux version 5.8 Server.
 To simulate this environment, we have set up a CentOS 5.8 server at pecandev.igb.illinois.edu for testing.

-BETYdb also runs on Ubuntu and OSX.
+This documentation is aimed at installing BETYdb on a production RedHat, CentOS or similar operating system.
+BETYdb also runs on Ubuntu and OSX; instructions for installing on these systems can be found in the PEcAn documentation.

 ### Notes